scherkao31/timing_is_everything/index.md

 ## 1.3.
 Detailed Study by Genre and Location

 In this section, we will examine whether there are differences in seasonality between film genres and locations.
 To do this, we will work exclusively with data from the ten most recent years in our dataset.
-The selection of these last ten years is motivated by several factors:

-1. Data Volume: The most recent years typically contain a larger number of films in our dataset, enabling a more robust and precise analysis of seasonal patterns, especially as we subdivide our dataset into subgroups.

-2. Stability of Seasonal Patterns: As demonstrated by the previous analysis, seasonal patterns appear to be stable every 17 years, regardless of genre or location.
-By taking this stability into account, we aim to limit biases related to the overall trend, allowing us to delve deeper into the analysis by genre and continent.

 ### 1.3.1.
 Monthly Cinematic Release Dynamics: Histogram Analysis of Release Months depending on Genre and Location